New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 • The metered addon rates all recorded usage based on its pricing configuration.

-• Charges are generated for the entire usage quantity.
+• Chargebee generates charges for the entire usage quantity.

 In usage-based billing, entitlements define the included limit of a metered feature that a customer receives through a plan or addon.

-When linking a metered feature to a plan, you can specify the included usage limit.
-Usage beyond this limit is considered overage and can be monetized using a metered addon.
+When you link a metered feature to a plan, you specify the included usage limit.
+Usage beyond this limit is treated as overage, which you can monetize with a metered addon.

-Unlike standard feature entitlements, metered feature entitlements directly impact invoicing.
+Unlike standard feature entitlements, metered feature entitlements directly affect invoicing.
 By default, metered addons have unlimited entitlements and are used to rate overage usage.

-When included usage limits or entitlements are updated:
+When you update included usage limits or entitlements:

 • The changes apply only to new subscriptions.

-• Existing subscriptions continue with their previously defined entitlements.
+• Existing subscriptions keep their previously defined entitlements.

 Was this article helpful?